 ProHealth Care hospitals are nationally recognized for stroke care

-ProHealth Oconomowoc Memorial Hospital has received the American Heart Association/American Stroke Association’s Get With the Guidelines-Stroke Gold Plus Quality Achievement Award for eight consecutive years, including 2017.
-ProHealth Waukesha Memorial Hospital has received the award for nine years, including 2017.
+ProHealth Oconomowoc Memorial Hospital has received the American Heart Association/American Stroke Association’s Get With the Guidelines-Stroke Gold Plus Quality Achievement Award for nine consecutive years, including 2017.
+ProHealth Waukesha Memorial Hospital has received the award for 10 years.

 The award recognizes hospitals that demonstrate 85 percent or greater compliance in each of the seven Get With the Guidelines stroke achievement measures over a period of 24 months or longer.
 In addition, hospitals must achieve 75 percent compliance or greater with five of eight Get With the Guidelines-Stroke Quality measures.